 Jay Thomas Backstrom, M.D., M.P.H. has served as a non-executive director since June 2022.
-Dr. Backstrom is currently Chief Executive Officer at Scholar Rock, a biopharmaceutical company focused on discovery and development of novel therapies targeting the TFGbeta superfamily of growth factors, a position he assumed in October 2022.
-From December 2019 to December 2021, he served as executive vice president, research and development, at Acceleron Pharma, which was acquired by Merck in 2021.
-From 2008 to 2019, Dr. Backstrom held various roles of increasing responsibility at Celgene Corporation, most recently as chief medical officer and head of regulatory affairs where he was instrumental in bringing REBLOZYL®, co-developed by Celgene and Acceleron, through regulatory approval.
-Prior to Celegene, he served as vice president global medical affairs and safety at Pharmion from 2002 to 2008.
-Earlier in his career he held industry roles at Quintiles Corporation, Hoechst Marion Roussel and Marion Merrell Dow.
-Dr. Backstrom also serves as a non-executive board director of Autolus Therapeutics, Be Biopharma and Disc Medicine.
-He earned his M.D. and completed medical training at the Lewis Katz School of Medicine at Temple University, and he received a Master's in public health from the Saint Louis University School of Public Health.
-We believe Dr. Backstrom is qualified to serve on our board of directors due to his extensive leadership experience and expertise in research, development and regulatory strategy.
+Dr. Backstrom is currently Chief Executive Officer of Scholar Rock, a biopharmaceutical company focused on discovery and development of novel therapies targeting the TGF-beta superfamily of growth factors, a position he assumed in October 2022.
+Prior to Scholar Rock, he served as executive vice president, research and development, at Acceleron Pharma, from December 2019 through completion of the Merck acquisition in 2021.
+He previously served as Chief Medical Officer for the Celgene Corporation from April 2016 through December 2019.
+Dr. Backstrom joined Celgene in March 2008 as vice president of clinical research and development for the MDS and AML therapeutic area.
+He subsequently served as senior vice president of clinical research and development for the hematology and oncology and the head of global regulatory affairs before being appointed the Chief Medical Officer, a position he held up through the completion of the Bristol Myers Squibb-Celgene merger in December 2019.
+After earning his medical degree at the Lewis Katz School of Medicine at Temple University in Philadelphia, he completed his medical training including serving as Chief Medical Resident in the Department of Medicine at Temple University Hospital.
+Dr. Backstrom has served as a non-executive board director of Autolus Therapeutics from August 2020 (including chair of the R&D Committee) through February 2023, Be Biopharma since 2021 and Disc Medicine from January 2022 through June 2023.
+Dr. Backstrom received his M.D. and completed medical training at the Lewis Katz School of Medicine at Temple University, and he received a Master's in public health from the Saint Louis University School of Public Health.
+We believe Dr. Backstrom is qualified to serve on our board of directors because of his extensive experience as a pharmaceutical executive and in clinical development and regulation of pharmaceuticals.